 Another Mum (who did not wished to be named) had a frightening experience when her four year old son was placed on the wrong bus home after camp.
 Attending a multi activity day camp in Al Quoz, and due home in Mankhool at 2pm, he eventually arrived home at 5.30pm, more than three and a half hours late.
 She told our team:

 “I was given a number to call but the bus helper refused to talk me, she was so scared of the consequences of this mistake.
 I was distraught and kept asking how they could possibly leave without being 100% sure of the numbers needed on each bus.
 My child being in the wrong place meant that the headcount was wrong on two buses – not just one!
 My son travelled to Sharjah and had to be brought back to me in a member of staff’s personal car.
 It was a terrible experience and I haven’t put either of my children into a camp since”.

 So what questions should we as parents be asking to make sure that our chosen camp is safe and well managed?

 Roshi Tandon is the CEO of the Chubby Cheeks Nursery group, who have nine nurseries across the UAE.
 Roshi had some excellent advice for parents:

-"I would advise parents to do their due diligence and make sure that there chosen camp provider or nursery is using qualified staff and maintaining their regular staff:child ratios.
+"I would advise parents to do their due diligence and make sure that their chosen camp provider or nursery is using qualified staff and maintaining their regular staff:child ratios.
 With new children attending throughout the summer, each provider must make sure that their registration and dismissal procedures are 100% watertight.
 Members of staff trained in first aid must also be present.
-These are cornerstones of our summer camp provision at Chubby Cheeks Nursery".
+These are cornerstones of our summer programme provision at Chubby Cheeks Nursery".